This post may contain affiliate links. You can view our affiliate disclosure here.

-The pitching wedge has a shaft length of around 34-38 inches and a bounce that can be as low as 2°-3°.
+The pitching wedge has a shaft length of around 34-38 inches.
+Its bounce is generally low for a wedge but it can range anywhere from 4°-10°.

-Unlike a sand wedge, which has a relatively high bounce, a pitching wedge and most other irons have a tendency to dig into the ground, and this is ideal for tight lies on the fairway or fringe — a high-trajectory shot that carries about 75-125 yards and lands softly can be produced with a full swing.
+Unlike a sand wedge, which has a relatively high bounce, a pitching wedge and most other irons have more of a propensity to dig into the ground.

 The pitching wedge was once called the “10-iron” and it follows the normal loft progression of the numbered irons, so it would seem reasonable that your swing with a pitching wedge should be very similar if not identical to the swing of any short iron.